Gurubase/gurubase/README.md

 |----------|------------------------|----------|
 | `http://localhost:8028/admin` | `root@gurubase.io` | `ChangeMe` |

+After logging in, you can change the admin password from `http://localhost:8028/admin/password_change/`.

 > [!WARNING]
 > This interface is intended for advanced users only.
 Be cautious when making changes as they can affect your Gurubase installation.